RodrigoDot/cakeres/RoadMap.md

 12th
 ---

-## now you can use the plugin resources on the controllers of your class
+## Now you can use the plugin resources on the controllers of your class
 - first you have to declare the plugin inside the class of your conotroller
 - on your controller add ``use \Crud\Controller\ControllerTrait;``
 ```